Riyolait/Riyolait/README.md

 # 💼 About Me

-🎓 Student in Computer Science at Polytech Lyon
+🎓 Student in Computer Science at Polytech Lyon, France
 - 🛠 Completed an internship in Python development and web development
 - 🌱 Currently working on an exciting project: Blockchain Simulator in React
 - 💻 Favorite technologies: Python, Java, React, HTML/CSS, JavaScript